yogi1967/MoneydancePythonScripts/index.md

 This means that the headless methods, to access MD data externally will work much more seamlessly.
 There are examples below on how to do this (with 'environment_passphrase' in filename):_

 Method 1: Using Jython (for true Java integration) (with a launch script to set up the JVM properly) - See folder contents:
--  <a href="https://github.com/yogi1967/MoneydancePythonScripts/raw/master/external-access-jython">**external-access-jython**: Folder containing Jython launch script, and Jython examples accessing Moneydance externally....
+-  <a href="https://github.com/yogi1967/MoneydancePythonScripts/raw/master/external-access-jython"><strong>external-access-jython</strong>: Folder containing Jython launch script, and Jython examples accessing Moneydance externally....</a>

 Method 2: Using Python and JPype (sets up the JVM as part of the script) - See folder contents:
--  <a href="https://github.com/yogi1967/MoneydancePythonScripts/raw/master/external-access-python-jpype">**open-mdheadless-jpype**: Folder containing Python script using JPype to access Moneydance externally....
+-  <a href="https://github.com/yogi1967/MoneydancePythonScripts/raw/master/external-access-python-jpype"><strong>open-mdheadless-jpype</strong>: Folder containing Python script using JPype to access Moneydance externally....</a>

 ########################################################################################################################